 The School recognises that pupils who are or perceived to be LGBTQ+ are vulnerable to being targeted by other children.

 LGBTQ+ inclusion is taught as part of the statutory relations education / RSE / PSHE curriculum.

-All staff are aware of these vulnerabilities and the School endeavours to provide a safe space to speak out or to share concerns with a member of staff.
+All staff are aware of these vulnerabilities and the school endeavours to provide a safe space to speak out or to share concerns.